 Other Real Estate articles worth a look:

-About the author: The above Real Estate information on Massachusetts seller’s statement of property condition was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at firstname.lastname@example.org or by phone at 508-435-5356.
-Bill has helped people move in and out ofmany Metrowest towns for the last 24+ Years.
+About the Author: The above Real Estate information on the Massachusetts seller’s property disclosure statement was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 36+ Years.